mkleesiek/CarND-P04-Behavioral-Cloning/README.md

    <img src="examples/train5.png" width="250" />
 <p/>

-Using the Keras `ImageDataGenerator` has the advantage, that the expensive transformations performed on the input images can be parallelized across multiple workers (line 250).
+Using the Keras `ImageDataGenerator` has the advantage, that the expensive transformations performed on the input images can be parallelized.

 ### Training Strategy

 The training data was recorded using the self-driving car simulator on both track 1 and 2.
-On track 1 I did my best to keep the car centered on the single lane while on track 2 I tried to keep the car centered on the right line.
+On track 1 I did my best to keep the car centered on the single lane while on track 2 I tried to keep the car centered on the right lane.
 For both tracks I paused recording after on lap, turned the car around and drove the circuit reversed.

 In addition to these "happy cases", I recorded several recovery scenarios with the car not being on center anymore.
 In order to not teach the model on how to steer of-center, I would stop recording, before moving the car closer to the lane border at an angle.
 I then corrected steering to point towards the center again and resume recording before putting the car in motion again.
 Once the car was oriented properly again, I would stop recording.